SaluteKevin/CarClasTxt/README.md

 # Instruction

 ## setup instruction
 - First prepare resource of image dataset.
-You can download from the sample resource link, and put them in resource folder for each type.
+You can download from the sample resource link(or this [link](https://drive.google.com/file/d/14MejCuwe8cwr9ZEtuUg2t-uylZnPpN5Y/view?usp=sharing)), and put them in resource folder for each type.
 - Open CarClassification.ipynb.
 - now you can start the building code.